itsmekaved/my-own-shell/README.md

 # my-own-shell
-My-Own-Shell is a simple custom shell built in C/C++, supporting basic command execution and directory navigation.
+My-Own-Shell is a simple custom shell built in Python, supporting basic command execution and directory navigation.
 It allows users to run system commands, change directories, and exit the shell, providing a minimal yet functional command-line experience. :D

 ## Features
 - Execute basic system commands found in the `PATH`